lgbouma/lgbouma.com/content/research.md

 # Young Stars and their Planets

-While thousands of exoplanets are known, most orbit field stars with poorly measured ages between 1 and 10 billion years.
-I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and characterize planets around stars in open clusters and moving groups younger than 1 billion years.
+While thousands of exoplanets are known, most orbit anonymous stars in the Milky Way with ages between 1 and 10 billion years.
+I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and characterize planets around stars in clusters younger than 1 billion years.
+The stellar ensembles that these planets reside within enable precise planetary age measurements, which can help us map out how planets evolve.
 Related articles include:

 **Kepler and the Behemoth: Three Mini-Neptunes in a 40 Million Year Old Association** [[Pre-print](https://arxiv.org/abs/2205.01112)],